 Steve previously served as CEO and founder of a state-of-art aviation high school for the Dick DeVos Foundation.
 He has also served as Principal of three special education K-8 schools with 600 students with learning differences.
 In addition, Steve has been a national presenter on various special education topics and educational "Best Practices".
 A member of numerous national, state, and local boards, Steve has participated with national agencies and associations to reform special education.

-Steve's academic background includes a Doctoral candidate in Education, a Master of Science in Educational Leadership, a Master of Science in Counseling, a Bachelor of Science in Education and minor in Business, and Certifications from various states in Special Education and Educational Leadership.
+Steve's academic background includes a Doctorate in Education, a Master of Science in Educational Leadership, a Master of Science in Counseling, a Bachelor of Science in Education and minor in Business, and Certifications from various states in Special Education and Educational Leadership.

 Some of his accolades include: Dr. Landis Special Education Administrator of the Year, S.T.A.R.
-Administrator of the Year, Tandy Scholars Outstanding Teacher, Teacher of the Year, South Lake High School, 1 of 3 finalists for the Lake County Teacher of the Year, Educator of the Year Finalist Branch County Michigan, Disney's Teacherrific Finalist, South Lake High School Teacher of the Year, Radio Shack Outstanding Teacher, Clermont Chamber of Commerce Teacher of the Year, and presented key to the city Orlando, Florida.
+Administrator of the Year, Tandy Scholars Outstanding Teacher, Teacher of the Year, South Lake High School, 1 of 3 finalists for the Lake County Teacher of the Year, Educator of the Year Finalist Branch County Michigan, Disney's Teacherrific Finalist, South Lake High School Teacher of the Year, Radio Shack Outstanding Teacher, Clermont Chamber of Commerce Teacher of the Year and Leadership North Fulton.

 "For myself, education provides an opportunity for continual learning and growth.
 One of my hopes as the Executive Director is to instill a love of learning in my students, as I share my own passion for learning with them.
 I feel there is a need for compassionate, strong, and dedicated individuals who are excited about working with children.
 In our competitive society it is important for students to not only receive a solid education, but to work with someone who is aware of and sensitive to their individual needs.
 I am such a person and will always strive to be the best educator that I can be."